-It's astonishing how many alcoholics feel like outsiders.
-In their families, at work, and at AA meetings, this is a very common theme.
+It's astonishing how many of us feel like outsiders.
+In our families, at work, and at meetings, this is a very common theme.
 These feelings do not mean you should leave.
-Leaving puts you trying to stay sober alone, which is too hard.
-The fellowship exists because staying sober alone was too hard for the founders and continues to be too hard for the members.
+Leaving puts you trying to recover alone, which is too hard.
+The fellowship exists because recovering alone was too hard for the founders and continues to be too hard for the members.

-As much as you need AA, AA needs you.
+As much as you need the fellowship, it needs you.
 Without you, we become less welcoming, less diverse, less robust.
-But more important, if you leave because you feel alienated, we have failed in our primary purpose: "to help the alcoholic who still suffers."
+But more important, if you leave because you feel alienated, we have failed in our primary purpose: "to help the one who still suffers."